Ventto/pug/README.md

 ## Change Gist filenames

-Take a look at the sources into `src/pug.sh` or after installation into `/opt/pug/pug.sh`.
+Take a look at the sources into `src/pug.sh` or post-installation into `/opt/pug/pug.sh`.

 # TODO